 Office of Assessor News Release

-$3.5 BILLION ASSESSMENT ROLL INCREASE REFLECTS VIGOROUS GROWTH IN PLACER COUNTY
+$7.4 BILLION INCREASE IN PLACER COUNTY PROPERTY ASSESSMENT ROLL

-The annual property assessment roll, delivered by Dear to the County Auditor, generates the property tax revenue that is used to fund education, criminal justice, health, welfare, and many other local government services.
+The annual property assessment roll, delivered by Bruce Dear to the County Auditor, generates the property tax revenue that is used to fund education, criminal justice, health, welfare, and many other city and county government services.

-Mr. Dear stated that "notices of assessed value," are being mailed over the next two weeks to all business property owners and to some other property owners, based on certain changes of status that may have impacted their real estate.
+"Notices of assessed value" are being mailed over the next two weeks to all business property owners and to some real property owners, based on certain changes of status that may have impacted their real estate.

 Questions related to property assessments can be directed to the Assessor's office at telephone number (530) 889-4300.
-For anyone who would like to discuss their assessment in person, the main office of the Assessor Department is located at 2980 Richardson Drive, Auburn, in the DeWitt Center.
+You can also obtain information from our website at placer.ca.gov/assessor.
+For property owners who would like to discuss their assessment in person, the main office of the Assessor Department is located at 2980 Richardson Drive, Auburn, in the DeWitt Center.

 Placer County Assessor